kobolabs/metadata-style-guide/README.md

 ## Title

 ### Definition</br>
- Your eBook's title as it should appear on the product page.
+ Your eBook's title as it appears in the book and as it should appear on the product page.

 ### Best Practice	</br>
 > Please refrain from appending "A" or "The" to the end of the title as it might interfere with search functions.
+ONIX has a specific field for the "A" and "The": <TitlePrefix>.
 Also, please refrain from adding the subtitle in the title field and use the appropriate Excel field or ONIX tag.

 ### Correct Usage (example)	</br>
 Info               | Excel                                   | ONIX 2.1                                | ONIX 3.0